SwiftGapple/cse15l-lab-reports/lab3.md

+#CSE15L Lab Report 3

 ## Less Command

 1. `less -N <filename>`
 * Display the line number for each line
 * Would be convenient when making reference to a specific line
-* Makes it easier when editing the file
+* Makes it easier when editing the file\
 ![Image](week5img/1.png)

  2. `less -X <filename>`